 I've been tutoring secondary level mathematics and science courses since 2007 and doing SAT preparation since 2011.
-In the Spring of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
-I am currently working on my graduate coursework in an effort to earn a masters of science in chemistry with a concentration in biochemistry.
-I began my tutoring career through The National Honor Society at Whippany Park High... [more]
+In May of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
+In December of 2017, I officially earned enough credits in my graduate coursework to claim my masters of science in chemistry with a concentration in biochemistry from the same university.
+I began my tutoring career through The Nati... [more]

 I tutored thirty four students in algebra one while working for The Tutoring Club of Hilliard in Ohio.
 My bosses at The Tutoring Club taught me several different ways to teach the exact same algebraic principles.
 If a student is having trouble understanding a concept or problem, I just alter my explanation of that concept or problem.
 This may sound simple, but it is a skill that has taken me years to master.
 As a peer tutor in high school, I helped three middle school students taking honors algebra one along with four freshman taking CP (college prep(regular level)) algebra one.
 After my sophomore year of high school, I stopped tutoring for algebra one.
 More students needed help in algebra two than algebra one and fewer students were capable of tutoring for the subject.
 Starting my junior year, algebra II was the lowest level mathematics class that I tutored.
 Since moving down to Florida, I've tutored roughly a dozen more teens and tweens in algebra one.
 Overall, I've tutored between 50 and 60 students in this subject.
 I have held more one-on-one sessions with algebra one students than I have for any other subject.
 Having tutored for this subject in New Jersey, Ohio, and Florida, I've found that an algebra one class is more or less the same no matter where one goes to school.
 I know which material is taught in this class and in which order this material is presented.
 I'm extremely confident in my tutoring abilities in this subject; if you choose my as your tutor, you will see why.